Angioimmunoblastic T-cell lymphoma: Signs and symptoms

-Sites of involvement

-Due to the systemic nature of AITL, neoplastic cells can be found in lymph nodes, liver, spleen, skin, and bone marrow.

 Causes

 AITL was originally thought to be a premalignant condition, termed angioimmunoblastic lymphadenopathy, and this atypical reactive lymphadenopathy carried a risk for transformation into a lymphoma.
 It is postulated that the originating cell for AITL is a mature (post-thymic) CD4+ T-cell that arises de novo, or that the disease has a premalignant subtype.
 The Epstein–Barr virus (EBV) is observed in the majority of cases, being identified in the reactive (i.e. non-malignant) B-cells that comprise part of the polymorphous infiltrate of AITL.
 These EBV+ B cells have numerous non-malignant crippling mutations, often proliferate excessively, and in some cases may transform into EBV+ B cell lymphomas.
 The other cell types in these infiltrates, including the malignant TFH cells, are EBV negative.
-While the World Health Organization (2016) has classified these EBV-associated cases as one of the Epstein-Barr virus-associated lymphoproliferative diseases (see EBV+ angioimmunoblastic T cell lymphoma, the role of the virus in the development and progression of EBV+ angioimmunoblastic T cell lymphoma is unclear.
+While the World Health Organization (2016) has classified these EBV-associated cases as one of the Epstein–Barr virus-associated lymphoproliferative diseases (see EBV+ angioimmunoblastic T cell lymphoma, the role of the virus in the development and progression of EBV+ angioimmunoblastic T cell lymphoma is unclear.
 Immunodeficiency is also seen with AITL, but it is a sequela and not a predisposing factor.